Rory Stewart: Conservative Party leadership election

 Stewart was a candidate in the 2019 Conservative leadership election, announcing his intention to stand in an interview in The Times.
 His candidacy was not initially taken seriously, with a piece in the New Statesman's diary stating that he had a single supporter: himself.
 As The Guardian noted: "his campaign benefited at the start from low expectations, and for days leading up to the first vote his tally of supporters was in single figures.
 When he met the threshold he looked like the insurgent because so many had assumed he would be knocked out".

 Adopting an unconventional campaigning style, Stewart did not focus his attention on Westminster but, instead, went on a series of filmed walkabouts (dubbed 'RoryWalks'), which saw him take to the streets of Britain, talking to voters, to understand their priorities and concerns.
 These were then uploaded onto social media, with significant success.

 On 29 May, Stewart admitted he had smoked opium during a wedding in Iran.
 Several other candidates admitted to previous illegal drug use during the election.

 On 1 June, Kenneth Clarke was announced as one of Stewart's MP backers, with other supporters including David Lidington, David Gauke, Nicholas Soames, Tobias Ellwood, Gillian Keegan and Victoria Prentis.
 Against expectations, on 13 June he made it through the first parliamentary ballot, gaining 19 votes, two more than the elimination threshold.
 On 16 June, he appeared, as one of the six remaining candidates, in a televised debate on Channel 4.
 He was widely judged to have won the debate, with Michael Deacon writing in The Daily Telegraph that "If you were to judge it by the response of the studio audience, Channel 4's debate had only one winner.
 Rory Stewart got more rounds of applause than any other candidate – and, at the end, when each took turns to sum up, he was the only candidate to get a round of applause at all".

 On 18 June 2019, he also made it through the second parliamentary ballot, with 37 votes from a threshold of 33, surpassing Home Secretary Sajid Javid by four votes; however, following a lacklustre performance in that evening's BBC debate, he polled just 27 votes in the next day's ballot and was eliminated as the last-placed candidate.
 It was revealed on the same day that Stewart was in talks with Michael Gove to stop Boris Johnson becoming prime minister.
-However, in his podcast with co-host Alastair Campbell, Stewart claimed that Gove was intentionally wasting his time in order to better position Boris Johnson in the leadership race.
+However, in his podcast with co-host Alastair Campbell, Stewart claimed that Gove was intentionally wasting his time to better position Boris Johnson in the leadership race.